MTelford/diary-tool/README.md

 _Diary Tool_

-A tool for entering custom questions that the user can ask themselves and record reponses in a log file
+A tool for entering custom questions that the user can ask themselves and record responses in a log file

 ## Description